lead to stressed pigs

 Feeding against the energy gap

 To avoid unnecessary warmth from metabolic processes, starch should partly be replaced by fat as an energy source (z.B.
 BEWI-SPRAY® 99 L oder BEWI-PIG® 80 L).
 By this, performance can be maintained on a high level.
+It is also important to always ensure a sufficient supply of hygienically safe drinking water.

 An better performance can be realized by offering a high quality piglet milk replacer to the litter (e.g. BEWI-MILK® Piglet Premium).
 This also supplements the milk deficit of the sow.